imclarisa/sc-curriculum/AddendumOfResources/Glossary/Glossary.md

 | Development Team   | Text        |
 | 4 Pillars   | Text        |

-These terms and a more in-depth look into Agile can be found
+These terms and a more in-depth look into Agile can be found here: [Agile Glossary](https://scrumguides.org/scrum-guide.html)

 ### Project Planning